 A Post Visit Evaluation must be completed on EVOLVE once a visit is closed.
-Schools should keep records of individual visits including what worked well, what didn't and any accident/ incident reports.
+Schools should keep records of individual visits including what worked well, what did not work well and any accident/incident reports.

-For all type A and B visits which have been processed on EVOLVE, the Post Visit Evaluation section on EVOLVE should be completed within 28 days of the visit
+For all Type A and B visits which have been processed on EVOLVE, the Post Visit Evaluation section on EVOLVE should be completed within 28 days of the visit.